Indian food is well known for vegan and vegetarian fodder and this chickpea and carrot curry is super simple and is packed with big flavours!

 India is well known for a very rich and vibrant meat-free culture and you should all know by now I am fond of Indian flavours.

-The sweet carrots are a fantastic foil against the spicy summer sauce and the chickpeas carry huge amounts of flavour.
+The sweet carrots are a fantastic foil against the spicy sauce.
+The chickpeas help carry huge amounts of flavour and provide a great earthiness.

 How To Cool Down A Spicy Curry.